asg017/os-club-constitution/CONSTITUTION.md

 ## Article VI.
 Qualifications for Holding Office and Methods of Selecting and Replacing Officers

-Only registered UCSD students may hold office in the organization.
-Only registered UCSD students may vote in elections for the selection of the organization’s officers.

-When an officer is, for whichever reason and in whichever manner, no longer a physical member of the Open Source at UCSD, the committee must arrange for two voting sessions in which all members of the club must be physically present.
-Any member who does not hold an officer position is eligible to run for the position.
-The member who results in holding the position after the two voting sessions must have their name placed in the current record of official club committee information.
-The two stages will be:

-1) Vote for exactly one the position contestants of the club who you feel would be a good fit for the no longer held officer position as well as sufficiently being able to manage this new duty concurrently with their current duties.

-2) From the potential contestants from the first voting session, one final member must be voted for.
-This potential castie must win by the majority vote and no other voting system.
-In the case of a tie, recursively flip a coin until only one member is chosen for the officer position.

-In the case of attempting to remove an officer from the club, one voting session must be held.
-In this voting session, a mimimum of 50% consensus must be obtain to formally remove the officer and remove their information from the current record of official club committee information.

 ### Officers

 Open Source at UCSD would have the following officers on the board: